 Use a sifter to mix the dry ingredients

 Be light-handed as you mix the batter.
-Over mixing the batter leads to heavy, thick, and chewy biscuits.
+Over mixing the batter leads to heavy, thick, chewy and tough biscuits.
+We want light, flaky biscuits!

 As you load the biscuits in the skillet make sure the individual scoops are close or even touching.

-Make sure the butter you’re using for the dough is super cold.
-I like to freeze mine.
-Cold butter doesn’t melt until in the oven and leads to more air pockets on the biscuits which means lighter texture.
+Make sure the butter you're using for the dough is super cold.
+I like to use frozen butter with mine.
+Cold butter doesn't melt until in the oven and leads to more air pockets on the biscuits which means lighter texture and fluffy biscuits.

 Lard makes for even lighter biscuit.
 Because I like the flavor butter adds, I do half lard and half butter if adding lard.